 This week’s cover is based on a photograph taken in 1913, and shows the oil tanker F A Tamplin (4,004 tons gross) in a following sea.
 I am informed that the Chief Steward of the F A Tamplin cured the photographer - then a cabin boy - of sea-sickness one day.
 He forced the boy to eat every meal and forced him to work hard all one Sunday, when he was in the throes o his malady.
 By the Monday morning all was well.

 A survey of life at sea in British ships from the close of the Middle Ages to the accession of Queen Victoria.
 During this period seamanship gradually improved and the men-of-war and merchant ships built up British sea-power and sea-borne trade.
-This chapter is by Lieut.-Com.
-E. Keble Chatterton.
-It continues the story At Sea in the Middle Ages which appeared in part 24.
+This chapter continues the story At Sea in the Middle Ages which appeared in an earlier part.

 PAST THE TAIL OF THE BANK in the River Clyde, near Greenock, the old paddle tug Flying Huntress tows the Ellen out to sea.
 The Ellen, 513 tons gross, was built at Grimstad, Norway, in 1893.
 Her length was 146 ft 8 in, her beam 31 ft 6 in and her depth 14 ft 9 in.
 The Flying Huntress was an iron vessel with twin funnels, typical of many of her contemporaries.
 Built at South Shields in 1878, she belonged to the Clyde Shipping Co.
 As with most tugs, her net tonnage of 40 was considerably smaller than her gross tonnage, which was 177.
 In a modern tug the net tonnage would probably be nil.
 She had a length of 122 ft 6 in, a beam of 20 ft 2 in and a depth of 10 ft 7 in.

 The Suez Canal and the Panama Canal may be regarded as the most important artificial waterways on the earth’s surface.
 But they are not the only canals of importance.
-Not content with turning extensive peninsulas into islands, man has had the audacity to make short cuts across whole countries, and even to turn inland cities into seaports.
 A notable example of an inland seaport is Manchester, connected by the Manchester Ship Canal to the estuary of the Mersey and the Irish Sea.
 Of the short cuts across countries, we have in the Caledonian Canal an example in our won country.
 But the longest of these - incidentally one of the longest canals in the world - is the Göta Canal.
 The natural waterways of Sweden have been linked by the Trollhätte, Göta and Södertälje (Södertälje) Canals to form a route across the country from the port of Gothenburg, on the Kattegat, to Stockholm, the capital of Sweden.
-Of the total distance of 347 miles about one-third consists of artificial canals.
-This chapter is by Sidney Howard and is the eleventh article in the series on World Waterways.
+This chapter is the eleventh article in the series on World Waterways.

 SHORT ROPE FOR RIVER WORK.
 Taken from the stern of a tug, this photograph shows the short tow rope used for bringing the Oaklands up the River Thames.
 A barque of 1,003 tons gross, the Oaklands was built at Dundee in 1876.
 She had a length of 200 ft 9 in, a beam of 34 ft 1 in and a depth of 19 ft 5in.